Tornado preparedness: Actions taken during tornadoes

 Generally accepted tips to minimize risk of injury or death during and after a tornado include wearing sturdy shoes or boots, a helmet, long sleeves, gloves, and a heavy quilt or coat.
 These can offer extra protection from shards of glass, splinters and other airborne objects.

-Ahead of an expected tornado outbreak, the Department of Homeland Security has outlined the following items as beneficial to have.
+Ahead of an expected tornado outbreak, the Department of Homeland Security has outlined the following basic items as beneficial to have: